jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

 2. `AWS Key Management Service (KMS)` - Create and control keys to encrypt or digitally sign your data.

+AWS Key Management Service (KMS) is a managed service that makes it easy to create and control the cryptographic keys used to encrypt your data.
+It integrates with many AWS services to help protect data at rest and in transit.

+- Key Features
+  - **Centralized Key Management:** Create, rotate, disable, and audit cryptographic keys centrally.
+  - **Integrated with AWS Services:** Works seamlessly with services like S3, EBS, RDS, Lambda, and more.
+  - **High Security:** Keys are stored securely in hardware security modules (HSMs) validated under FIPS 140-2.
+  - **Access Control:** Use AWS Identity and Access Management (IAM) policies and key policies to control who can use and manage keys.
+  - **Auditability:** Integration with AWS CloudTrail allows tracking of key usage for compliance and auditing.
+  - **Automatic Key Rotation:** Supports automatic yearly rotation of customer-managed keys.
+  - **Symmetric and Asymmetric Keys:** Supports both symmetric encryption keys (for encrypt/decrypt) and asymmetric keys (for digital signing and verification).

 3. `AWS CloudHSM` - Manage single-tenant hardware security modules (HSMs) on AWS.

+AWS CloudHSM is a cloud-based hardware security module (HSM) that allows you to generate and use your own encryption keys in a dedicated, single-tenant hardware appliance.
+It provides secure key storage and cryptographic operations with high performance and compliance.

+- Key Features
+  - **Dedicated Hardware Security Modules:** You get exclusive access to physical HSMs, providing strong security and isolation.
+  - **FIPS 140-2 Level 3 Compliance:** The HSMs meet stringent federal security standards.
+  - **Full Control Over Keys:** You manage and control your encryption keys directly, with no AWS access.
+  - **Integration with AWS Services:** Can be integrated with services like Amazon RDS, Amazon Redshift, and others.
+  - **High Performance:** Designed for applications with intensive cryptographic workloads.
+  - **Scalable and Highly Available:** You can cluster multiple HSMs for redundancy and increased throughput.
+  - **Support for Industry Standards:** Compatible with PKCS#11, Java Cryptography Architecture (JCA), and Microsoft CryptoNG (CNG).

 4. `AWS Certificate Manager` - Provision and manage SSL/TLS certificates with AWS services and connected resources.

+AWS Certificate Manager (ACM) is a service that lets you easily provision, manage, and deploy SSL/TLS certificates for your AWS-based websites and applications.
+It helps you secure network communications and establish the identity of websites over the internet.

+- Key Features
+  - **Easy Provisioning:** Quickly request public and private SSL/TLS certificates with just a few clicks.
+  - **Automatic Renewal:** ACM automatically renews certificates before they expire, minimizing downtime.
+  - **Integration with AWS Services:** Seamlessly integrates with services like Elastic Load Balancing, CloudFront, and API Gateway.
+  - **Free Public Certificates:** AWS provides public SSL/TLS certificates at no extra cost.
+  - **Private Certificate Authority:** Supports issuing private certificates for internal use with ACM Private CA (additional charges apply).
+  - **Managed Deployment:** Automatically deploy certificates to supported AWS services.
+  - **Secure and Reliable:** Uses industry-standard encryption and follows best practices for certificate management.

 5. `AWS Payment Cryptography` - Simplify cryptography operations in your cloud-hosted payment applications.

+AWS Payment Cryptography is a fully managed service designed to help financial institutions and payment service providers securely process payment transactions and protect sensitive payment data.
+It offers a scalable and compliant environment for cryptographic operations specific to the payments industry.

+- Key Features
+  - **Industry-Standard Support:** Supports payment-specific cryptographic algorithms and protocols such as DES, TDES, AES, and more.
+  - **Hardware Security Module (HSM) Backed:** Uses FIPS 140-2 Level 3 validated HSMs to protect keys and cryptographic operations.
+  - **Integrated Payment Workflows:** Facilitates key management, encryption, decryption, and tokenization workflows required in payment processing.
+  - **Regulatory Compliance:** Helps meet PCI DSS and other payment industry compliance requirements.
+  - **Scalable and Highly Available:** Built on AWS infrastructure for high availability and scalability.
+  - **Simplified Key Management:** Centralized management of payment keys with fine-grained access control.
+  - **Audit and Monitoring:** Integration with AWS CloudTrail for monitoring and audit logging of cryptographic operations.

 6. `AWS Private Certificate Authority` - Create private certificates to identify resources and protect data.

+AWS Private Certificate Authority (Private CA) is a managed private certificate authority service that helps you create and manage your own private certificates for internal applications, devices, and users.
+It enables secure communication within your organization without relying on public certificate authorities.

+- Key Features
+  - **Private PKI Management:** Easily create and manage private certificate authorities in the AWS Cloud.
+  - **Integration with AWS Services:** Works with AWS Certificate Manager (ACM) and other AWS services to automate certificate issuance and renewal.
+  - **Customizable Certificate Templates:** Define policies and templates to control certificate issuance.
+  - **High Security:** Keys are stored securely in hardware security modules (HSMs) validated at FIPS 140-2 Level 3.
+  - **Automated Certificate Lifecycle:** Simplifies issuing, renewing, and revoking private certificates.
+  - **Scalable and Highly Available:** Built on AWS infrastructure to provide availability and scalability.
+  - **Compliance and Auditability:** Supports logging with AWS CloudTrail for auditing certificate-related activities.

 7. `AWS System Manager` - It's manage Session Manager, Parameter Store, or Patch Manager.